 Who gets to decide what kids learn?
 For whose benefit is all this, really?
 We make learning visible for the people who get to decide.
 But, what if we could invisibilize learning?

 Dr. John Moravec share that the Theory for Invisible Learning is that we learn more, and do so invisibly, when we separate structures of control that restrict freedom and self-determination from learning experiences.
 Learning becomes invisible when we empower each of us to learn our own way.
 Removing structures of control opens possibilities.
 The end outcomes or goals of an experience are neither dictated nor determined from the start, but instead emerge as learning develops.
 Such experiences include free play, self-organized learning communities, authentic problem-based learning, and experimentation to acquire new knowledge.
 This talk was given at TEDxUCundinamarca in Colombia using the TED conference format but independently organized by a local community.

 Dr. Moravec is an internationally-recognized scholar and speaker on the future of education and work, lead author of Knowmad Society, and the founder of Minneapolis-based Education Futures LLC.
-For a full bio, visit John’s personal page at john.moravec.us/about.
+For a full bio, visit John’s page at educationfutures.com/john.